 This delicious Punjabi Aaloo Paratha is my family’s staple breakfast and sometimes dinner favourite.
 I learnt the recipe Aaloo Paratha from my mother who was an expert in making them.
 Her Paranthas were famous all around our neighbourhood!
-So i decided, who better to learn this amazing dish from?
-I have been making these tasty parathas for years now and have come up with my different versions of it they too are very famous!
+So I decided, who better to learn this amazing dish from?
+I have been making these tasty parathas for years now and have come up with my different versions of them they too are very famous!
 Like mother like daughter, am I right?

 It may sound a bit mushy, but the secret ingredient of a good paratha is lots of love and affection.
 Most of the times parathas are roasted with lots of ghee and then served with dollops of white butter or Makhan as we call them in Punjabi.
 However, you can add less ghee and even roast the parathas with oil.

 Firstly, for the stuffing, I have grated the boiled potatoes so that it is evenly mashed and eventually helps while filling. secondly, once the kneading of dough is done, allow it to rest for some time.
 Also, ensure you add cooking oil while making the dough so that it can be easily shaped and stuffed. lastly, while cooking the aaloo paratha add oil or ghee on both sides once the paratha is partially cooked.
 This ensures that the paratha does not absorb more oil while cooking.
-Also, you can enjoy these paratha’s with a topping of butter or choice of a pickle to compliment it.
+Also, you can enjoy these parathas with a topping of butter or a choice of a pickle to compliment it.
 To make sure the boiled potatoes peel and mash properly, add all other ingredients and mix well to give the extra flavour to your aaloo paranthas you can add ½ tsp of crushed garlic in it but this is absolutely optional.